crimsonjoo/Easy-LLMops/README.md

 # Easy-LLMops
-first step to be LLMops (w/ MLflow, RabbitMQ, vLLM, RAY)
+first step to be a LLMops (w/ MLflow, RabbitMQ, vLLM, RAY)

+- Let's taste the concept of LLMops!